laminlabs/lamindb/docs/cli.md

 ### connect

-Set the default database for this environment or directory.
+Set the default database for this directory.

 This command updates your local configuration to target the specified instance: all subsequent CLI commands and Python/R sessions will auto-connect to this instance.